• Skip to primary navigation

 Infant skull fracture symptoms vary, ranging from immediate and mild or severe to long-lasting.
 If you suspect your child was injured during childbirth, don’t hesitate to ask your doctor about imaging to check for a fracture.

-Any sign of a fracture should be taken seriously as the consequences of ignoring it could be serious.
+Any sign of a fracture should be taken seriously, as the consequences of ignoring it could be serious.
 If you think the fracture was caused by negligence, you may want to take steps to start a lawsuit to seek compensation for your child.
+Work with an experienced lawyer to ensure the best chance of receiving a settlement.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area